aisti/bingo/README.md

 Every time the book is refreshed, the board will change randomly.
 Print the board sheet out or copy its values to another sheet to "freeze" it.

+The first time you open it, it probably won't do anything until you enable editing since it's a downloaded file.
+This is potentially dangerous, so please exercise caution.
+I'm a random person on the internet.

 ## how it works

 In the "Events" sheet, every bingo item is assigned a random value between 0 and 1.
 Then all of these values are sorted.
 On the "Board" sheet, the top 24 items are put in the squares.
 It's really, really simple!